apcurran/Pokedex-API/README.md

 ## Features:

-- Vanilla JS functionality includes:
+* Vanilla JS functionality includes:

-    - Using the Pokedex API to pull in data
+    * Using the Pokedex API to pull in data

-    - Fetch with async/await as an alternative to regular promise syntax
+    * Fetch with async/await as an alternative to regular promise syntax

-    -
+    * Dynamic JS generated HTML for displaying Pokemon cards and data pages

+    * Clickable Pokemon cards redirect to a separate info page for specified character

-- CSS Grid and Flexbox used throughout
+* CSS Grid and Flexbox used throughout

-- Mobile-friendly layout
+* Mobile-friendly layout

 Having some fun using the fetch API with Pokemon characters!